BinodGaihre/Project-3-Data-Viz/README.md

 d.js file as a json file for futher data visualization.
 - "data_cleaning.ipynb" is the juypter notebook used to clean the data from the raw data.
 - "index.html" is the file to see the interactive dashboard.
+- "heatmap_and_other_graphs.ipynb" is the juypter notebook used to create heatmap and other maps to see any information regarding the project.
+- "How to plant a tree_  An Analysis of Social Mobility in Chicago Neighborhoods.pdf" file is the presentation file.

 ### Objective
 - Create visualization with respect to the factors of social mobility which is as follows: